BiEchi/my-homepage/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Hallucination Control
   - Efficient Modality Alignment
-  - Retrieval Augmented Generation
-  - Interpretable Attribution Methods
+  - White-box Foundational Models

 # Education to show in About widget
 education: